Download our catalogs and learn about programs, courses, tuition, fees, admissions and much more.

-UTI is the only schoolin the U.S. that offers an apprentice-mechanic training program for Volvo.
+UTI is the only school in the U.S. that offers an apprentice Volvo mechanic training program.
 For this reason, many entry-level techs are sourced from this program, especially with today’s growing demand for skilled technicians.

 According to UTI Volvo Instructor John Stuckey, “Our students in the manufacturer-specific programs get to build on their basic foundation education by being deeply immersed in manufacturer-specific technology.”
 Mr. Stuckey shares

 that the Volvo technician training program gives students a competitive advantage as they enter the workforce.
 When students graduate, they can legally and safely service hybrid vehicles that technicians without the proper training can’t,

 even if they have 20 years of experience.
 “It’s about being up to speed on the technology,” Mr. Stuckey says.